-Starting 2005, Council Members are entitled to a retirement stipend based on 9.9% of the individual's total indemnity received subsequent to 2002.
-These amounts are accrued as earned.
+Starting 2005, Council Members are entitled to a retirement stipend based on 10.06% of the individual's total indemnity received subsequent to 2002.
+These amounts are accrued as earned and recorded in accounts payable and accrued liabilities.

-9. TANGIBLE CAPITAL ASSETS
+8. TANGIBLE CAPITAL ASSETS